pypa/packaging.python.org/source/specifications/declaring-project-metadata.rst

 packaging-related tools to consume.
 It defines the following specification as the canonical source for the format used.

+There are two kinds of metadata: *static* and *dynamic*.
+Static metadata is specified in the ``pyproject.toml`` file directly and cannot be specified or changed by a tool.
+Dynamic metadata is listed via the ``dynamic`` field (defined later in this specification) and represents metadata that a tool will later provide.

 The fields defined in this specification MUST be in a table named ``[project]`` in ``pyproject.toml``.
 No tools may add fields to this table which are not defined by this specification.
 For tools wishing